MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 In some scenarios, attackers perform a denial of service (DoS) rather than just stealing information.
 Deleting a large number of accounts is one DoS technique.

 In this detection, an alert will be triggered when more than 5% of all accounts are deleted.
 The detection requires read access to the deleted object container.
-For information about configuring read only permissions on the deleted object container, see **Changing permissions on a deleted object container** in [View or Set Permissions on a Directory Object](https://technet.microsoft.com/library/cc816824%28v=ws.10%29.aspx).
+For information about configuring read-only permissions on the deleted object container, see **Changing permissions on a deleted object container** in [View or Set Permissions on a Directory Object](https://technet.microsoft.com/library/cc816824%28v=ws.10%29.aspx).

 **Investigation**